zoopcommerce/slipstream/README.md

 ## Introduction

 The composer autoloader is quite good, and quite fast when used with `composer.phar dump-autoload --optimize`.
 However, the `--optimize` option maps every single class in your dependency tree.
 If you are a using a framework such as zf2 or symfony, that can mean 3000+ of classes.
-Chances are that your is is only using a small fraction of those.
+Chances are that your app is only using a small fraction of those.
 Slipstram will rewrite the classmap in production to include only the classes you need, meaning faster page load times.

 ## Installation